roROHITg/Library-Management-System/README.md

 * Save book and student data to CSV files for persistence across sessions.
 * Load existing data from CSV files on program startup.

+## How to Use

+1. **Compile the Code:**
+   - Clone the repository: `git clone https://github.com/roROHITg/Library-Management-System.git`
+   - Navigate to the project directory: `cd Library-Management-System`
+   - Compile the code: `gcc LibraryManagement.c`

+2. **Run the Program:**
+   - Execute the compiled program: `./a.exe`

+3. **Interact with the Menu:**
+   - Use the menu to perform various library management operations.
+   - Follow the on-screen instructions for each option.

+4. **Enjoy Managing Your Library!**

 ## Contributions
 Contributions are welcome!
 If you have suggestions, find bugs, or want to add new features, please open an issue or submit a pull request.